Updated on November 14, 2021

 blocks for each validator in the

-<data-path>/validators/slashprotection/ directory.
+<data-path>/validator/slashprotection/ directory.
 One

 YAML file is stored per validator in the format